Agents-SDK - A High Performance C++ Framework for AI Agents

 This implementation is inspired by Anthropic's article "Building effective agents" and re-engineered in C++ for real-time, low overhead usage on edge devices.

-This project is licensed under a proprietary License - see the LICENSE file for details.
+This project is licensed under an evaluation License - see the LICENSE file for details.

 The future of AI is on-device